wscott/fplan/README.md

 * tax: tax spent this year (includes IRA 10% penlty)
 * spend: net amount spent this year (includes income)
 * extra: additional spending this year

+## Contact

+This tool is being actively developed and eventually will have a much more user-friendly inteface.
+At the moment it is closer to a research tool.
+That said, I am more than happy to help people to use it and understand the resuls.
+Send mail at Wayne <wsc9tt@gmail.com>